TheStig294/100-more-randomats-pack-2/README.md

 The/A detective has a 50% chance to secretly be turned into a traitor.\
 \
 _ttt_randomat_dsuspicious_ - Default: 1 - Whether this randomat is enabled

 ## Yay!
 Turns someone into a clown and someone else into a jester.
 Whenever someone dies everyone makes a clown activation sound and sprays confetti.\
 \
 _ttt_randomat_yay_ - Default: 1 - Whether this randomat is enabled

+## No, I'm a deputy!
+Ordinary innocents are turned into deputies, and all kinds of traitors are turned into impersonators.\
+\
+_ttt_randomat_imdeputy_ - Default: 1 - Whether this randomat is enabled

 # Randomats made by "nanz"